UbiquityRobotics/pi_image_build/README.md

-# Ubuntu MATE 15.10 for the Raspberry Pi  2.
+# Ubuntu MATE 16.04 for the Raspberry Pi 2 and Raspberry Pi 3.

-Martin Wimpress and Rohith Madhavan have made an Ubuntu MATE image for the Raspberry Pi 2 which you can download or build yourself.
+Martin Wimpress and Rohith Madhavan have made an Ubuntu MATE image for the Raspberry Pi 2 and Raspberry PI 3 which you can download or build yourself.

 The image is functional and based on the regular Ubuntu `armhf` base, not the new Snappy Core, which means that the installation procedure for applications is the same as that for the regular desktop version, ie using `apt-get`.

-We have done what we can to optimise the build for the Raspberry Pi 2 and one can comfortably use applications such as LibreOffice, which in fact is a joy to use :-) But the microSDHC I/O throughput is a bottleneck so **we recommend that you use a Class 6 or Class 10 microSDHC** card.
-If you build the image yourself we recommend you use the `f2fs` filesystem.
+We have done what we can to optimise the build for the Raspberry Pi and one can comfortably use applications such as LibreOffice, which in fact is a joy to use :-) But the microSDHC I/O throughput is a bottleneck so **we recommend that you use a Class 6 or Class 10 microSDHC** card.

 You'll need a microSD card which is 4GB or greater to fit the image.
 The file system can be resized to occupy the unallocated space of the